 Crypto market cycles

-Advanced traders will also usually take into account market cycles, which are long-term patterns that play out across all financial markets and often have a large impact on price movements.
+Advanced traders will also usually consider market cycles, which are long-term patterns that play out across all financial markets and often impact price movements.

 Technical analysis vs. fundamental analysis